 Jelly Ear Facts

-- Among professionals, such as researchers, however, it’s better known by its technical name.
+- Among professionals, such as researchers, however, it’s perhaps much better known by its technical name.
 That term, though, as such things do, remains quite difficult for the layperson to pronounce.
 That’s because it holds the technical name of Auricularia auricula-judae.

 Related Articles